Hasosh/hasanevci.github.io/_posts/2024-02-10-Learning-to-Simulate-Complex-Physics-with-Graph-Networks.md

   }
 </style>

-Have you ever wondered about predicting where rigid or fluid particles will be in the future and how we can use the right models for this task?
+Have you ever wondered about how to predict the behavior of rigid or fluid particles and how we can use the right models for this task?
 If so, you're in for an interesting journey!

 <!-- <div style="text-align: center;">
   <img src='/images/intro.png' alt="Introductory example" style="height:240px">